- What is the Summer Youth Internship Program?

 - How long is the program?

-The Summer Internship Program is up to nine weeks (June 7th – August 6th).
+The 2022 Summer Internship Program is up to ten weeks.

 Participants are required to complete job readiness activities prior to their first day of work.

-All participants are paid $15/hour for hours worked.
+All participants will earn $15/hour for hours worked.
 Participants can only work a maximum of 30 hours per week.

 - Who is eligible to apply?